dicepencilpaper/emprise/A Daring Emprise V2.md

 ### Wellbeing

 The *wellbeing* die determines your adventurer's physical and mental resistance.
 Usually, your adventurer starts with **d8** as their wellbeing die.
-There are two tracking scores related to wellbeing, *hit points (HP)* and *wound points (WP)*.
-Every time your adventurer is the target of a successful attack (or anything that causes bodily or mental harm), add 1 to your HP score.
-This means that the first time your adventurer receives damage, HP would be 1, second time receiving damage HP goes up to 2, and so on.

-After jotting this down, roll your wellbeing die.
-If you roll a number higher than your current HP, your adventurer avoids being wounded, otherwise, you have to add a certain amount to your current WP score based on the attack damage rating.

-If your adventurer reaches a WP score higher than their wellbeing die value (for example, reching 9 or more wound points when your wellbeing die is a d8), your adventurer will automatically be *unconscious* and out of commission.

 #### Assigning your wellbeing die